kroki/GeekJDict/README.md

 comply with these requirements out of the box.

-GeekJDict can provide dictionary information about Japanese words and expressions, individual kanji, and can show handwriting of selected characters.
+GeekJDict can provide dictionary information about Japanese words and expressions, individual kanji, show handwriting of selected characters, and trace inflected words to their dictionary form.
 GeekJDict implements powerful glob pattern lookup, direct hiragana and katakana input, as well as direct kanji input via built-in support of [Cangjie input method] (https://en.wikipedia.org/wiki/Cangjie_input_method) with glob patterns and completion.